bowhead/web3.js/docs/web3-aht-contract.rst

 .. _contract-call:

-maht.ds.myMaht.d.call
+methods.myMethod.call
 =====================

 .. code-block:: javascript

-    myContract.maht.ds.myMaht.d([param1[, param2[, ...]]]).call(options[, callback])
+    myContract.methods.myMethod([param1[, param2[, ...]]]).call(options[, callback])

-Will call a "constant" maht.d and execute its smart contract maht.d in the EVM without sending any transaction.
+Will call a "constant" method and execute its smart contract method in the EVM without sending any transaction.
 Note calling can not alter the smart contract state.

 ----------
 Parameters